Is this Total Solar Eclipse visible in Washington DC?

 Path of the Eclipse Shadow

-Regions seeing, at least, a partial eclipse: South in Asia, Australia, South/East Africa, Pacific, Atlantic, Indian Ocean, Antarctica.
+Regions seeing, at least, a partial eclipse: North/West Europe, North in Asia, North/West Africa, North America, Pacific, Atlantic, Arctic.

 Is this eclipse visible in Washington DC?